-After working in a small business for over 11 eleven years finding the right job for myself and others has been a journey.
-Where are the jobs, how do we create more and what is my part as a job seeker in finding the right job.
+After working in a small business for over eleven years, finding the right job for myself and others has been a journey.
+Where are the jobs, how do we create more, and what is my part as a job seeker in finding the right job?

 Let's tackle the easiest question for Part 1 - What is my part as a job seeker?

-In a 2011 -12 poll, 98% of employers rated communication skills as the top skill outweighing years of experience.
-Don't believe me check out this infographics:
+In a 2011-12 poll, 98% of employers rated communication skills as the top skill outweighing years of experience.
+Don't believe me check out this infographic: